-We recorded a tax (benefit) expense of \$(6.0) million and \$2.0 million for the three months ended June 30, 2020 and 2019, respectively.
-For the six months ended June 30, 2020 and 2019, we recorded a tax (benefit) expense of \$(6.9) million and \$11.6 million, respectively.
-Included in the tax benefit for the six months ended June 30, 2020 were several U.S. tax (benefit) expense adjustments related to the enactment of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") including: (1) a tax benefit of \$0.9 million from a decision to elect bonus depreciation in a prior year resulting in a Net Operating Loss ("NOL") carryback and (2) tax expense of \$9.4 million for an increase in a valuation allowance on deferred tax assets not expected to be realized.
-Also, included in tax benefit for the six months ended June 30, 2020 was a tax expense in the amount of \$1.4 million for a valuation allowance against our Canadian deferred tax asset based on management's position that NCS has not met the more likely than not condition of realizing part of the deferred tax asset, as well as a benefit of \$1.1 million related to a reduction in foreign tax expense.
-Included in tax expense for the six months ended June 30, 2019 was a tax expense for a valuation allowance against our U.S. deferred tax asset based on management's position that NCS has not met the more likely than not condition of realizing the deferred tax asset as well as the tax effect of a non-deductible goodwill impairment.
-These adjustments resulted in additional tax expense for the three and six months ended June 30, 2019 of approximately \$8.9 million and \$18.6 million, respectively.
-Additionally, the effective tax rate for the six months ended June 30, 2020 and 2019 included a tax expense of \$1.2 million and \$0.2 million, respectively, for the tax effect of stock awards.
+We recorded a tax benefit of \$3.1 million and \$1.4 million for the three months ended September 30, 2020 and 2019, respectively.
+For the nine months ended September 30, 2020 and 2019, we recorded a tax (benefit) expense of \$(10.0) million and \$10.2 million, respectively.
+Included in the tax benefit for the nine months ended September 30, 2020 were several U.S. tax (benefit) expense adjustments related to the enactment of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") including: (1) a tax benefit of \$0.9 million which includes a decision to elect bonus depreciation in a prior year resulting in a Net Operating Loss ("NOL") carryback and (2) tax expense of \$9.7 million for an increase in a valuation allowance on deferred tax assets not expected to be realized.
+Also, included in tax benefit for the nine months ended September 30, 2020 was a tax expense in the amount of \$1.2 million for a valuation allowance against our Canadian deferred tax asset based on management's position that NCS has not met the more likely than not condition of realizing part of the deferred tax asset, as well as a benefit of \$1.3 million related to a reduction in foreign tax expense.
+Included in tax expense for the nine months ended September 30, 2019 was a tax expense for a valuation allowance against our U.S. deferred tax asset based on management's position that NCS has not met the more likely than not condition of realizing the deferred tax asset, as well as a benefit of \$1.3 million related to a reduction in foreign tax expense.
+Included in tax expense for the nine months ended September 30, 2019 was a tax expense for a valuation allowance against our U.S. deferred tax asset based on management's position that NCS has not met the more likely than not condition of realizing the deferred tax asset as well as the tax effect of a non-deductible goodwill impairment.
+These adjustments resulted in additional tax (benefit) expense for the three and nine months ended September 30, 2020 and 2019 included a tax expense o